szaumoor/ZSTweaks/ZSTweaks/README.md

 Makes those spells achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level".

-**Component 230:** Make Cloak of Fear work as a temporary aura of fear **(NOT IMPLEMENTED YET)**
+**Component 230:** Make Cloak of Fear work as a temporary aura of fear, like in IWDEE

 For the most part I don't think this spell is worth memorizing.
 Now instead of being a one-off horror effect, it creates an "aura" that triggers once per round for 3 rounds, with the same specifications as the original spell.
+(I didn't even realize that's exactly the way it's implemented in IWDEE).

 **Component 240:** Make Goodberries generate six berries, each healing 2d4 instead of 1 point of damage, and granting very slow regeneration for 8 hours